SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-currency-to-quote-overseas/rule.md

 <!--endintro-->

-### Domestic
+### For Domestic Use
-E.g. Australia company billing someone in Australia:
+We should use local currency.
+E.g. Australian company billing someone in Australia:
 ::: greybox
 Our price is $1,000
 :::